 The classic cleanser that kept Cleopatra looking so beautiful.
 The lactic acid works to remove dead skin cells while the milk proteins and fat moisturize and plump the skin – so stick with whole milk, not fat free.
 To use on your face, pour a small amount into your palm and massage into your skin.
 You can also combine whole milk with a whipped egg for dry skin or add aloe vera for sensitive skin.
 Get head to toe milk benefits by adding 2-4 cups to your bath.

 Oatmeal is one of the best natural cleansers hiding in your pantry.
 The soft texture gently exfoliates, so it’s a perfect mild cleanser for sensitive skin.
 Grind 1/4 cup whole oats and store in a sealed container.
 When you’re ready to cleanse, combine a pinch of powder with a small amount of water, oil or aloe vera in your palm to make a paste.
 Massage into skin and rinse with warm water.
-Mix up your cleansing grains by adding wheat germ, cornmeal or ground rice.
+Mix up your cleansing grains by adding wheat germ, flaxseed, cornmeal or ground rice.

 I love lemons!
-They’re are an excellent cleanser for oily skin and help make you look younger.
+They’re are an excellent cleanser for oily skin and brighten your skin to help you look younger.
 You can combine lemon juice with milk or yogurt for a creamier cleanser or apply the juice after you cleanse for a non scrubbing exfoliator.
 I like to apply fresh lemon juice directly to my skin, let it absorb for a few minutes (don’t rinse) and then moisturize.
 It sounds like it would sting or make your skin dry but it actually feels quite refreshing – just don’t get it in your eyes!

 Sugar can also gently exfoliate and cleanse your skin – just make sure to use a finely ground sugar that won’t be too abrasive for your face.
 Combine sugar with a small amount of water or oil to make a paste.
 I like using coconut or olive oil because you get the moisturizing benefits at the same time.
 You could also use aloe vera if your skin is oily.
 Gently massage into your face (and body, if you like) then rinse.